devcontainers/cli/example-usage/README.md

     2. Use `devcontainer exec` to run a build script from the mounted folder inside the development container.
     3. Delete the container when the build is finished.

-All environment variables are automatically available from "exec", including those that are are set in the non-root user's ".bashrc" file.
-The devcontainer CLI also automatically adjusts to UID/GID differences for the user inside the container on Linux to ensure the workspace folder is writable.
+All environment variables are automatically available from `exec`, including those that are are set in the non-root user's `.bashrc` file.
+The dev container CLI also automatically adjusts to UID/GID differences for the user inside the container on Linux to ensure the workspace folder is writable.

 ### Building an image from devcontainer.json